georgia-tech-synergy-lab/AcceleratorNoC/README.md

 **dst_tag_multicast**: means *destination tag control with multicasting support*; add *multicast* to the **dst_tag**.

+**one_hot**: means *one-hot encoded destination based control*; for linear network (1-D N node), feed a N-bit one-hot destination signal, the switch only consumes the MSB and pass remaining N-1 bits & input data to the next switch.

 **autopick**: means automatically pick and output *1* valid input.
 So no command for this module.
 High input has higher priority when multiple inputs are valid.

 **autopick_multi_output**: same meaning as **autopick** but support picking and outputing *multiple* valid input.